 Motorized ground travel on Michigan‘s Mackinac Island is prohibited, so if you fly in to its paved runway, plan to walk, bike, or take a horse-drawn carriage where you need to go.
 You’ll find hotels, restaurants, and more, including Fort Mackinac, founded during the American Revolution.

 Other popular island destinations like the Florida Keys, the San Juan Islands in the Northwest, and Put-in-Bay in Lake Erie attract visitors by air and water.
-California pilots can fly 26 miles from Los Angeles to dine at the Airport in the Sky and enjoy other attractions at Catalina Island; see a Pilot Getaways article for tips on landing at the unusual airport and suggestions on making the most of your visit, from catching a concert at the casino to kayaking through secluded coves.
+California pilots can fly 26 miles from Los Angeles to dine at the Airport in the Sky and enjoy other attractions at Catalina Island; watch this AOPA Live video about landing at the unusual airport.

 Even a two-seat, VFR-only Cessna 150 can wind its way north of the Arctic circle with some advance planning, as demonstrated by a December 2014 AOPA Pilot article.
 Beyond sightseeing, small aircraft act as a lifeline to many isolated communities in the state; general aviation’s role in Alaskan communities got some time in the spotlight in the reality TV series Flying Wild Alaska.